 Their biggest asset are the tax reductions for companies set up in Malt.
 This grants to shareholders of Malta-registered companies, the overall net effective tax rate could be reduced from 35 % to 5% in the case of trading companies, and to 0% in the case of holding company structures.

-Bradford Jacobs assists with these and will assure you the right structure and company set up to fulfill these requirements.
+Bradford Jacobs assists with these and will assure you the right structure and company set up to fulfil these requirements.
 Reach out for your customised solution.

 Every Private Limited Company, incorporated in Malta, must have, at least, one shareholder.
 This shareholder can either be a person or a corporate entity.